thewonlab/schizophrenia-MPRA/README.md

 0. Generate MPRA results:
     - run _generate_mpra_result_from_count_fastq_ if you want to generate MPRA results from FASTQ files
-    - run _generate_mpra_result_from_count_matrix_ if you want to generate MPRA results from DNA/DNA count files (these files are preprocessed, merged, and modified FASTQ files.
+    - run _generate_mpra_result_from_count_matrix_ if you want to generate MPRA results from DNA/RNA count files (these files are preprocessed, merged, and modified FASTQ files).
 1. MPRA result will be created within the folder you specificied above (_output_file_dir:_).

 ## REFERENCE